 UO Class Schedule: the most accurate guide for information on current and upcoming course offerings.

 2019-20 Projected Political Science Schedule: tentative and subject to change.
 Check UO class schedule for up-to-date offerings.

 Summer Session: course offerings are posted in early March.

-Political Science courses that have been approved to satisfy the university’s core education and/or multicultural requirement have been designated with the corresponding group requirement code on the course lists in the menu to the right (100-400 levels):
+Political Science courses that have been approved to satisfy the university’s core education and/or cultural literacy requirements have been designated with the corresponding group requirement code on the course lists in the menu to the right (100-400 levels):

 |Arts and Letters (A&L)||American Cultures (AC)|